-Spring has sprung (sort of), exams are in session, and Passover is quickly approaching.
+Spring has sprung (sort of), exams are in session, and Passover has arrived!
 Matzah, eaten on its own, is very dry and a bit flavourless, but it doesn’t have to be.
 Check out our favourite ways to eat matzah for breakfast, lunch, dinner and dessert!

 Your favourite breakfast doesn’t need to stop when it’s Passover.
 Avocado on matzah is a popular breakfast item for the Hillel Ontario staff.
 There are many variations to this simple recipe, whether it be adding egg on top, or tomatos, there are many ways to make this dish delicious!

 Figuring out what to have for breakfast in the morning during Passover can be a struggle.
 Cream cheese on matzah is an easy go to, and surprisingly it tastes delicious.
 Add some lox, tomato and cucumber, and you’re good to go!